MaxIV-KitsControls/Libera-BrilliancePlus/README.md

 Cloning this repository
 -----------------------

-This repository has a dependency on itech proprietary library
+This repository has a dependency on itech proprietary library and on the LiberaTango library

 Building LiberaBrilliancePlus
 -----------------------------